 The Xelento wireless uses MMCX compared to the RE2000 SE’s 2-pin connectors.
 You can roll both with no issues with better cables though, in terms of stock, the RE2000 SE silver-coated crystalline copper wire seems to be a better gauge and quality.

 Whilst I like the dual flange tips with the RE2000 SE the overall tip selection is nowhere near as refined as the Xelento wireless.
 The RE2000 SE really does need foams for better isolation.

 First things first, the 16Ω 110dB Xelento (wired mode) is much easier to drive than the 60Ω 103dB RE2000 SE.
 You will need plenty of current and a bit of power to get the best out of the RE2000 SE whereas the Xelento wireless already sounds optimal out of simpler devices.

-The likes of the DX160, Lotoo PAW 6000 can drive the Xelento well and it also performs better from a smartphone.
-The likes of the Lotoo PAW Gold Touch, Cayin’s N6ii or their own R2R2000 is where you will find the RE2000 SE sound optimal.
+The likes of the DX160, and Lotoo PAW 6000 can drive the Xelento well and it also performs better than a smartphone.
+The likes of the Lotoo PAW Gold Touch, Cayin’s N6ii, or their R2R2000 is where you will find the RE2000 SE sound optimal.